Day 1 UK - Washington DC

 At the other end of the mall, you'll see the imposing Lincoln Memorial.
 Stand back and admire the huge statue of a seated Abraham Lincoln, the 16th President of the United States, and read the words of his famed Gettysburg Address, which is inscribed on the wall of the south chamber.
 You can also stand on the steps facing towards the Washington Memorial where Martin Luther King delivered his 'I have a dream' speech.

-Our next iconic destination is the White House, the official office and residence of the US President, and we'll also see the Vietnam Memorial among other famous landmarks.
+Our next iconic destination is the White House, the official office and residence of the US President, and we'll also see the Vietnam Veterans Memorial among other famous landmarks.

 Take time to make your own discoveries this afternoon - you could choose to visit one of the many Smithsonian museums located along the National Mall.
 They are all free to enter, and there's something for everyone, from the Air and Space Museum and the Natural History Museum to the National Gallery of Art and the National Museum of African American History and Culture.